Chapter 71: “Indentured Servitude”

 So I applied.
 I had no clue what the hell the job entailed until I pressed “send” on the application.
 Then, I discovered that the job consisted of moving patients from their rooms to various tests and appointments around the campus.
 I remembered these people; they always came to my room with either a stretcher or wheelchair (both unneeded in my personal experiences) and that job seemed easy.

 I was enthusiastic for the first time.
-Transporters started at $12/hr. and that meant paying bills off, buying games, and figuring out my school situation.
+Transporters started at twelve bucks an hour and that meant paying bills off, buying games, and figuring out my school situation.

 The first email I received in response to my application was the typical “we’ve received it so you can relax” confirmation.
 A few days later, I received a second email.
 This one stated, “Thank you for your interest but we’ve decided to go with someone who’s more qualified.”
 Who’s more qualified than me?
 A body-builder with a heart of gold?!
 I can move a stretcher while making small talk!